-Putin's vaccine puzzle: Why the secrecy over his jab?
+Putin’s vaccine puzzle: Why the secrecy over his jab?

-After the 68-year-old Putin delayed vaccination for months, the Kremlin announced that he received the first dose of one of the country’s three domestically made jabs Tuesday.
-It was an opportunity to try to boost Russians’ low trust in vaccination.
-A poll from the independent Levada Center last month said 62 percent were not willing to get the Sputnik V vaccine, the first Russian-made vaccine offered to the public.
+After the 68-year-old delayed for months, the Kremlin announced that he received the first dose of one of the country’s three domestically made coronavirus vaccines Tuesday.
+It was an opportunity to try to boost Russians’ low trust in immunization.
+A poll from the independent Levada Center last month found that 62 percent were not willing to receive the Sputnik V vaccine, the first Russian-made coronavirus vaccine offered to the public.

-But the secretive handling of Putin’s vaccination — from not revealing which of the three vaccines he received to not releasing any photos or video of him getting the jab — might have further undermined Russia’s lagging mass-vaccination campaign.
+But the secretive handling of Putin’s vaccination — including not revealing which of the three vaccines he received and not releasing photos or video of him getting the jab — may have further undermined Russia’s lagging mass-vaccination campaign.

 When asked why Putin wouldn’t get vaccinated on camera, Kremlin spokesman Dmitry Peskov said cryptically: “He doesn’t like that.”
 Peskov didn’t elaborate.
 Later, Peskov released a statement noting that Putin was feeling well and would have “a full workday” on Wednesday.

 Journalist Andrey Zakharov cracked on Twitter that Putin didn’t actually get vaccinated.
 “It was sugar in there,” he said.
-Opposition politician Dmitry Gudkov wrote on Facebook, “They say that there was a vaccination in the bunker today” — riffing off a quip by jailed Kremlin critic Alexei Navalny that Putin was like holed up like a “grandpa in a bunker” during the pandemic.
+Opposition politician Dmitry Gudkov wrote on Facebook, “They say that there was a vaccination in the bunker today” — riffing off a quip by jailed Kremlin critic Alexei Navalny that Putin was holed up like a “grandpa in a bunker” during the pandemic.

 “But,” Gudkov continued, “their promises sound like a joke: in total secrecy, far from the cameras, won’t say which vaccine.”

-Other world leaders were quicker to get vaccinated and much more public about it, rolling up their shirt sleeves during live broadcasts to help reassure the public about vaccines’ safety.
-Ukrainian President Volodymyr Zelensky tweeted a photo of himself shirtless, getting injected with the first dose of the AstraZeneca vaccine.
+Other world leaders were quicker to get vaccinated and much more public about it, rolling up their sleeves during live broadcasts to help reassure the public about vaccines’ safety.
+Ukrainian President Volodymyr Zelensky tweeted a photo of himself shirtless, being injected with the first dose of the AstraZeneca vaccine.

 Putin’s behind-the-scenes approach has left many Russians stumped.
-Earlier this year, state media released video of Putin in blue swim shorts, submerging himself in icy water for the Russian Orthodox Epiphany tradition.
+Earlier this year, state media released video of Putin in blue swim trunks, submerging himself in icy water for the Russian Orthodox Epiphany tradition.
 Even Putin’s excursions are carefully staged for public consumption.

 Over the weekend, photos and videos of Putin behind the wheel of a camouflage all-terrain vehicle donning a caramel sheepskin suit in the Siberian forest made the rounds on social media.